 IOA obtains consumer input through the Satisfaction Survey for CLF participants.
-On an annual basis, clients who are enrolled in the CLF Program are asked to complete a satisfaction survey that covers satisfaction with general services, social worker satisfaction, service impact, and overall satisfaction with the entire CLF Program.
-In 2019, clients overall reported that the CLF Program meets or exceeds (96%) their needs and expectations with 95% having recommended the program to others.
-For 2020, the Satisfaction Survey will be administered in March 2021 and results from the responses will be available in the next public reporting.
+On an annual basis, participants who are enrolled in the CLF Program are asked to complete a satisfaction survey that covers satisfaction with general services, social worker satisfaction, service impact, and overall satisfaction with the entire CLF Program.
+In 2022, 95% of participants reported that the CLF Program helped them maintain or improve their quality of life.
+For 2022, the Satisfaction Survey will be administered in April/May 2023 and results from the responses will be available in the next public reporting.